tgirke/Nvim-R_Tmux/README.md

 ### 2.1 Quick install of Nvim-R-Tmux

-The following provides a convenience quick install option to configure the Nvim-R-Tmux environment described below in a user's home directory.
+The following provides a quick convenience install for configuring the Nvim-R-Tmux environment in a user's home directory.
 This assumes that recent versions of [Neovim](#neovim) and optionally [Tmux](#tmux) are already pre-installed on a user's system.
 If this is not the case, then steps 2.2 (or 5.2) and 2.3 (or 5.3) need to be completed first.

 Note, executing as shown below the [`Install_Nvim-R_Tmux.sh`](https://github.com/tgirke/Nvim-R_Tmux/blob/main/Install_Nvim-R_Tmux.sh) script will activate custom config files/directories in a user's home directory, including: `.bashrc`, `.tmux.conf`, `.Rprofile`, `.config/` and `.local/`.
-Thus, prior to executing `Install_Nvim-R_Tmux.sh` users want to make sure that they accept to have these  changes performed in their home account.
+Prior to executing `Install_Nvim-R_Tmux.sh` users want to make sure they accept to have these  changes performed in their home account.
-Instructions how to undo the changes, in case something goes wrong, are printed to the screen.
+Instructions how to undo these changes, in case something goes wrong, are printed to the screen.
 An alternative is to install the individual components stepwise by executing the lines in [`Install_Nvim-R_Tmux.sh`](https://github.com/tgirke/Nvim-R_Tmux/blob/main/Install_Nvim-R_Tmux.sh)